sagemath/sagewiki_to_gh-2022-10-10/IftikharBurhanuddin.md

 4. On projectively rational lifts of mod $7$ Galois representations, with Luis Dieulefait.
 JP Journal of Algebra, Number Theory and Applications, Volume 20, Issue 1, 109 -- 119, February 2011.

-Abstract: We consider the problem of constructing ``projectively rational'' lifts of odd, two-dimensional Galois representations with values in $F_7$.
+Abstract: We consider the problem of constructing projectively rational lifts of odd, two-dimensional Galois representations with values in $F_7$.
 Using modular forms, in particular the theory of congruences, we compute such lifts for many examples of mod $7$ representations thus giving evidence that suggests that such lifts may always exist.
 We also consider the invariance after twist (weight change) of the existence of such lifts.

 5. Elliptic curves with large Shafarevich-Tate group, with Ming-Deh Huang.
 Journal of Number Theory, Volume 133, Issue 2, February 2013, Pages 369 -- 374.